 What To Do?

-WE ENCOURAGE YOU TO SELF DRIVE WITH OUR PERSONAL CARS WE WILL BORROW YOU EXCLUSIVE OF A DRIVER AND FUEL.
-A GARMIN PRESET SAT NAV IS PROVIDED AND THIS WILL ENSURE THAT YOU CAN MAKE PLAN (WITH OUR HELP AND SUGGESTION) YOUR DAILY EXCURSIONS AT YOUR LEISURE.
-WE ALSO WILL PROVIDE YOU WITH A MOBILE PHONE PRESET WITH ALL IMPORTANT NUMBERS AND THERE WILL ALSO BE A PROVIDED MAP AND A WRITTEN GUIDE PROVIDED.
+WE ENCOURAGE YOU TO SELF-DRIVE WITH OUR PERSONAL CARS THAT WE WILL BORROW YOU EXCLUSIVE OF A DRIVER AND FUEL.
+A GARMIN PRESET SAT NAV WILL AVAILABLE IN YOUR ASSIGNED CAR.
+YOU CAN MAKE PLAN WITH OUR HELP AND SUGGESTION, YOUR DAILY EXCURSIONS AT YOUR LEISURE.
+WE ALSO WILL PROVIDE YOU WITH A MOBILE PHONE PRESET WITH ALL IMPORTANT NUMBERS AND THERE WILL ALSO BE A PROVIDED MAP WITH OUR IN-HOUSE WRITTEN GUIDE.
 HOWEVER IF YOU STILL PREFER WE CAN PUT YOU IN TOUCH WITH AN EXPERIENCED DAILY PAID ENGLISH SPEAKING DRIVER/GUIDE WHO CAN USE YOUR ALLOCATED BORROWED CAR.